zeux/niagara/README.md

 1. Setting up instance/device and filling the screen with a solid color: https://youtu.be/BR2my8OE1Sc
 2. Rendering a triangle on screen: https://youtu.be/5eS3gsL_P-c
+3. Cleaning up validation errors and implementing swapchain resize: https://youtu.be/_VU-G5rglnA
+4. Rendering a mesh using shader storage buffers and int8: https://youtu.be/nKCzD5iK71M

 # Issues